collecting-social-photo/cosopho-api/README.md

 This is done so a number of Cosopho instances can be run on the same ElasticSearch cluster, you would end up with several `config_*` indexes, and `users_*` indexes etc.

 `SIGNEDID`, this is the _unhashed_ version of the 'GOD' API signing token.
-You can piut whatever value you want into here, when the app starts it will output the Admin sessionId into the logs, it will look like this...
+You can put whatever value you want into here, when the app starts it will output the Admin sessionId into the logs, it will look like this...

 ```
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-